NguyenPhuongDng/Flask-Banking-Application/README.md

 - Predict whether a user will default on a loan based on financial information.
 - Store user input data and prediction results in a SQLite database.
-- View stored data directly from the database via a simple web interface.
+- View stored data directly from the database through a simple web interface.
 - Error handling for invalid input data.

 ## Requirements

-- Python 3.x
+- Python
 - Flask
-- SQLAlchemy
 - scikit-learn (for the SVM model)
 - SQLite